 - Check if you have achieved all the ambitious objectives

 The ultimate goal of this phase is to meet the requirements and make your clients happy.

-Traditionally, controlling process should includes the following activities:
+Traditionally, a controlling process should include the following activities:

 - Time management